 5. Paint closet…first.
 Do as I say and not as I did (see closet painting explanation below).

 6. Use a stud finder to find where DIY shelving brackets will be screwed in.
 You should have studs located near the back corners and once you find those, the others will be 16” or less away.

 7. Make a DIY shelving bracket using pine board scraps.
-Our pin wood scraps/DIY shelving brackets were aprx.
-1” x 1” x 12” for all shelving brackets on the sides of the closet.
+Our pine wood scraps act as DIY shelving brackets.
+They were approximately 1” x 1” x 12” for all shelving brackets on the sides of the closet.

 8. In our design, we built the top two shelves first.
 Level the DIY shelf bracket with a torpedo level in the desired spot.
 Our top shelf was 2’ down from the ceiling.

 9. Due to the thickness of the homemade shelving bracket, drill pilot holes with the level on before screwing DIY shelving brackets to studs.

 The length of the screw has to be longer than the width of the bracket and the width of the drywall.
 We used these sized screws.

 10. Cut 1” x 12” pine board to the desired length equal to the width of your closet.
 Our top shelves are 40” across the back of the closet.

 11. Put all sides of the DIY pine shelving brackets on the following steps (6-10).